c00lgat/OBSIDIAN/Introduction to Kubernetes.md

 This type of configuration adds resiliency to the clusters control plane, should the active control plane node fail.

 To persist the Kubernetes' cluster state, all cluster configuration is saved to a distributed key-value store which only holds cluster state related data.
-The key-value store may be configured on the control plane node ([Stacked Topology]), or on its dedicated host ([External Topology]) to help reduce the chances of data store loss by decoupling it from the other control plane agents.
+The key-value store may be configured on the control plane node ([[Stacked Topology Kubernetes]]), or on its dedicated host ([[External Topology Kubernetes]]) to help reduce the chances of data store loss by decoupling it from the other control plane agents.